20 Terrific Ways to Save Money on a Limited Income

 Then life "bit me in the butt" as the economy took a turn for the worst.
 My bank account was dwindling, and I found myself floundering for ways to save money living on a lower income.

-I used all of the 20 ways to save money listed above.
+I used all of the 20 ways listed above to save money.
 I have to say that today I am actually better off for this experience and a wiser and happier person.
-I live simply now and find that I am happier and more relaxed than I used to be.
+I live simply now and find that I find joy in simplifying my life and doing my part to help the environment.

 It shouldn't take a recession to teach us simple ways to save money.
 Learning to be frugal is a habit that even young children can benefit from.
 We are responsible for our own financial security.
 The earlier we learn this, the better off we will be.